 “Through Judge Ian Borrin’s generosity, we are in an extremely fortunate position to make a difference to the lives of New Zealanders, through legal research, education and scholarships.
 I am excited to be part of the Borrin Foundation whanau.”

 Scholarships and Engagement Associate

 Oli works with the Chief Philanthropic Officer to run the Borrin Foundation individual Funding Programme and coordinate the scholarship application process.
 Oli is also involved in the Borrin Foundation’s outreach and engagement providing support through his social media, website, and other communications related responsibilities.
-After graduating from Massey University with a degree in Communications, Oli spent time in public-facing roles in Parliament, MetService Te Ratonga Tirorangi, and Te Papa Tongarewa before joining our team.
+After graduating from Massey University with a degree in Communications, Oli spent time in public-facing roles at the New Zealand Business & Parliament Trust, MetService Te Ratonga Tirorangi, and Te Papa Tongarewa before joining our team.
 He blends his unique set of skills to provide support across numerous Borrin Foundation operations.

 The Nikau Foundation is the community foundation for the Greater Wellington Region and is the trustee for the Michael and Suzanne Borrin Foundation.
 A community foundation is an independent philanthropic organisation working in a specific geographic region to encourage and facilitate generosity.
 The Nikau Foundation attracts gifts, handover trusts, legacies, and community organisation endowments and invests them.
 The income from these investments is distributed to charitable organisations in accordance with the donor’s wishes in perpetuity.

 In its capacity as trustee, the Nikau Foundation has supported the establishment of the Borrin Foundation and is responsible for managing the Foundation’s investments to maximise the funds available.
 This ensures the foundation can realise its vision and mission.